Stochastically-induced bistability in chemical reaction systems

-In order to determine the role that the rate of the splitting/resampling mechanism may play, we first establish the possible behaviour of the system when $N$ is large.
-The decisive quantity for the qualitative behaviour of the system is
+In order to determine the role that the rate of the splitting/resampling mechanism may play, we first establish the possible behavior of the system when $N$ is large.
+The decisive quantity for the qualitative behavior of the system is

 where

 and